qinguorui2001/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 #### Design considerations
-**Aspect: Adds an assignment to a person in currently displayed list or to any other person in storage:**
+**Aspect: Adds an assignment to a person in the currently displayed list or to any other person in storage:**

-* **Alternative 1 (current choice):** Add an assignment to a person in current displayed list.
+* **Alternative 1 (current choice):** Add an assignment to a person in the currently displayed list.
     * Pros: If the displayed list is shorter, the addition of assignments will be faster.
-    * Cons: User has to carry out `list` command first if addition of assignment is desired for that person.
+    * Cons: User has to ensure that the desired person is displayed on the displayed contact list first before adding of assignment.

 * **Alternative 2:** Add an assignment to any person in the storage.
     * Pros: Allows user to add assignment to a particular person even when he is not visible in the list.